Emoji Attack: Enhancing Jailbreak Attacks Against Judge LLM Detection: Related Work

 \subsection{Jailbreaking Attacks}

-Current jailbreaking attacks involve crafting prompts that trick target LLMs to generate harmful responses.
-These attacks are typically divided into two categories: (i) token-level, and (ii) prompt-level attacks.
+Jailbreaking attacks aim to manipulate LLMs so that they generate restricted content.
+These attacks can be broadly divided into \textit{token-level} and \textit{prompt-level} approaches.

-\textbf{Token-level attacks} focus on optimizing tokens added to malicious queries to cause LLMs to produce harmful responses.
-For instance, Greedy Coordinate Gradient (GCG)~\cite{zou2023universal} uses gradients with respect to each token in the vocabulary to perform a greedy search for tokens.
-This method has been enhanced with momentum~\cite{zhang2024boosting}, by mapping discrete space into a continuous space~\cite{hu2024efficient, geisler2024attacking}, and by employing advanced search methods like best-first search~\cite{hayase2024query} and random search with multiple restarts~\cite{andriushchenko2024jailbreaking}.
-To capture the distribution of successful suffixes, AmpleGCG~\cite{liao2024amplegcg} trains an additional generative model for rapid generation.
-Other approaches, like AutoDAN~\cite{liu2023autodan}, use a hierarchical genetic algorithm to optimize input tokens, while JailMine~\cite{li2024lockpicking} employs a sorting model to select token manipulations that generate affirmative responses while minimizing refusal phrases.
-However, token-level attacks often require numerous queries and can be challenging for humans to interpret.
+\textbf{Token-Level Attacks.} Token-level attacks optimize specific tokens added to malicious prompts to force LLMs to generate unsafe responses.
+For example, Greedy Coordinate Gradient (GCG)~\cite{zou2023universal} performs a greedy token search using gradients, which can be enhanced by momentum~\cite{zhang2024boosting}, continuous space mappings~\cite{hu2024efficient, geisler2024attacking}, and search techniques such as best-first search~\cite{hayase2024querybased} or random restart~\cite{andriushchenko2025jailbreaking}.
+AmpleGCG~\cite{liao2024amplegcg} captures the distribution of successful suffixes by training a generative model for rapid token insertion.
+Other works, such as AutoDAN~\cite{liu2023autodan}, use a hierarchical genetic algorithm, while JailMine~\cite{li2024lockpicking} uses a sorting model to select token manipulations, with the objective of generating affirmative answers with minimal rejection phrases.
+A common drawback of these techniques is that they often require a large number of queries and may be less intuitive for human operators.

-\textbf{Prompt-level attacks} address these challenges by using additional LLMs to automatically generate jailbreaking prompts.
-For example, PAIR~\cite{chao2023jailbreaking} refines prompts iteratively with LLMs over twenty queries, while TAP~\cite{mehrotra2023tree} enhances PAIR by incorporating tree-of-thought reasoning~\cite{yao2024tree}.
-GPTFuzz~\cite{yu2023gptfuzzer} employs a series of prompt mutations, assisted by LLMs, to update jailbreaking prompts.
-Other methods leverage mismatched generalization~\cite{wei2024jailbroken} of target LLMs by transforming malicious queries into various formats, such as code completion~\cite{lv2024codechameleon}, Base64~\cite{wei2024jailbroken}, and cipher~\cite{yuan2023gpt}, or by constructing nested scenes~\cite{ding2023wolf, li2023deepinception}.
+\textbf{Prompt-Level Attacks.} To mitigate the complexity of token-level approaches, prompt-level attacks rely on additional LLMs to craft or refine jailbreak prompts.
+For example, PAIR~\cite{chao2023jailbreaking} iteratively refines the prompts using LLM feedback, while TAP~\cite{mehrotra2023tree} augments this process with tree-of-thought reasoning~\cite{yao2024tree}.
+GPTFuzz~\cite{yu2023gptfuzzer} applies successive mutations, also guided by LLMs, to jailbreak prompts.
+Other methods exploit the mismatch in the way LLMs process certain inputs by transforming malicious queries into different formats, such as code completion~\cite{lv2024codechameleon}, Base64~\cite{wei2024jailbroken}, ciphers~\cite{yuan2023gpt}, or nested scenes~\cite{ding-etal-2024-wolf, li2023deepinception}.